HCL-TECH-SOFTWARE/lib-grpc-server/README.md

     ```

 ## Build the server
 4. Open the [gRPC server](/grpc-server) project in Model RealTime.
+It uses the [gRPC model library](/grpc-server-lib) so import that project too into your workspace.
-5. Open the TC file [`server.tcjs`](/grpc-server/server.tcjs) and edit the variables in the beginning of the file that specify the location where you placed the gRPC source code (`grpcSourceLocation`) and where you installed the gRPC tools and libraries (`grpcInstallLocation`).
+5. Open the TC file ([`server.tcjs`](/grpc-server/server.tcjs) or [`Linux_server.tcjs`](/grpc-server/Linux_server.tcjs)) and edit the variables in the beginning of the file that specify the location where you placed the gRPC source code (`grpcSourceLocation`) and where you installed the gRPC tools and libraries (`grpcInstallLocation`).
+See also comments in the TC for paths that you may have to update to match your environment.
-6. Also edit the `targetServicesLibrary` property to specify the path to the TargetRTS to use.
+6. If needed also edit the `targetServicesLibrary` property to specify the path to the TargetRTS to use.
 If you want to use the default TargetRTS that comes with Model RealTime, you can delete this property, but remember that with that version you cannot debug.
 Other properties that have to be modified depending on if you want to debug or not (and which compiler that is used) are `compileArguments` and `linkArguments`.
-By default they are set so you can debug with Visual Studio.
+By default they are set so you can debug with Visual Studio (the Linux TC by default does not build for debug).
 7. Build the TC.
+It will first build the prerequisite [gRPC library](/grpc-server-lib) and then the server executable.
+Note that the TC for building the library is set-up to be built as a prerequisite of an executable TC.
+If you want to build the library TC by itself, you need to update it first (or create another TC).

 ## Run the sample
 The sample application is about walking a maze represented with a state machine in the `Maze` capsule.
 From a state in the maze you can either go east, west, north or south.
 Valid paths are represented by transitions.
 If you find your way out of the maze (not very hard) you reach the goal.